sagarbehere/fireproof-api-playground/docs/Fireproof Typescript Tutorial.md

 ```

 - So it seems like the statement `return [doc.title, doc.completed]` had no impact at all.
 Only the `emit(doc.createdAt.toString(), doc.tags)` has appeared in the query result.
-  - TODO: Confirm that the presene of emit() overrides the return value of the map function
+  - This confirms that when `emit()` is called within a map function, it takes precedence over the function's return value.
+The `emit()` function is designed to allow multiple index entries per document (by calling it multiple times), while the return value can only create a single index entry.
 - Remember that if the emit() call was not present and only  `return [doc.title, doc.completed]`  was present, then the query result would have had the value of  `"key":  ` as the [doc.title, doc.completed] array and the `"value":  ` property would have been null.
 We saw this exact example at the end of the previous section ('Querying with a Map Function')

 ### Summary of db.query()